zenml-io/zenml/examples/evidently_data_validation/README.md

 ## 🧰 How the example is implemented
 In this example, we compare two separate slices of the same dataset as an easy way to get an idea for how Evidently is making the comparison between the two dataframes.
-We chose the [OpenML's Women's E-Commerce Clothing Reviews](https://www.openml.org/search?type=data&status=active&id=43663) text dataset to illustrate how this works.
+We chose the [OpenML Women's E-Commerce Clothing Reviews](https://www.openml.org/search?type=data&status=active&id=43663) text dataset to illustrate how this works.

 Here you can see how instantiating and configuring the standard Evidently report step can be done using our included `evidently_report_step` utility